Process Mapping basics

 1. Click on a box to select

+2. Drag and drop it anywhere on the canvas to move it around.
 If you drop it "outside" the canvas, the canvas will be extended automatically

 Remove one or more boxes

-• Edit menu and delete
+• Edit menu > Delete

 • Enrich processes with attachments